 click-through rate helps you measure the effectiveness of your email body copy and link anchor text. if you have a high open rate and a low click-through rate, it’s a sign that you need to adjust your copy or re-think your ctas.

 calculation:total number of conversions / total number of emails delivered

 this shows the ultimate success of your campaign. you’ll need the other metrics on this list to help you understand why your conversion rate is high or low.

 list growth rate

-calculation:(total number of new subscribers – number of unsubscribes) / total number of subscribers
+calculation:(total number of new email subscribers – number of unsubscribes) / total number of subscribers

 growth is good. use this metric to determine whether or not you need to adjust your content marketing strategy to bring in new subscribers.

-calculation:number of unsubscribes / total number of emails sent
+calculation:number of unsubscribes / total number of emails delivered

 a high unsubscribe rate means that your readers aren’t getting much value from your messages. go back to your market research and try to find where the disconnect is between your messaging and your audience’s needs.